-According to Chief Development Officer Scott Thompson, the majority of franchisees who have signed with Big Blue reveal that they were introduced to the brand by content created by Mainland and posted to 1851 Franchise.
-Thompson says the content has helped paint a clear picture of who the brand is and why it’s an attractive franchise opportunity.
+According to York, the majority of franchisees who have signed with GYMGUYZ say they were first introduced to the brand by content created by Mainland and posted to 1851 Franchise.
+York says the content has helped paint a clear picture of who the brand is and why it’s an attractive franchise opportunity.

 “Mainland has produced innovative stories and used their AMPD technology platform to connect those stories to our target audience through digital marketing,” said Thompson.
 “Rather than someone going through all these websites and questioning if this opportunity is right for them, 1851 gives people the clarification and answers they need about Big Blue.
 People are interested in us because of these stories.”Mainland thrives on telling unique and compelling stories that will resonate with a brand’s specific audience.
 Mainland CEO Nick Powills says that in today’s content world, “it’s about the message the audience wants to read, not the message the writer wants to deliver.”